 Side effects of andro in men include:

-- Enlargement of the breasts
+- Loss of hair on the head.

 What is it?

-- High blood pressure (hypertension)
+- High blood pressure.

 What is it?